 - You agree to submit to or share with Tate communities only contributions which are your own original work.
 You must not violate, plagiarise, or infringe the rights of Tate or third parties including copyright, trade mark, trade secrets, privacy, publicity, personal or proprietary rights.

 We are concerned about the safety of all users of tate.org.uk but children in particular require special considerations.
-Parents and legal guardians who allow their children to participate in Tate Communities must supervise their childrens online activity.
+Parents and legal guardians who allow their children to participate in Tate Communities must supervise their children’s online activity.
 We remind parents and legal guardians that it is their responsibility to determine whether or not particular areas of the website are suitable for children.
-Children under 16 must have parent or legal guardian permission before taking party in any Tate Community.
-We remind children to never reveal any personal information about yourself or anyone else, including the name and address of your school, your telephone number, your full name, home address, postal address or email address to the online Tate Community.
+Children under 18 must have parent or legal guardian permission before taking part in any Tate Community.
+We remind children to never reveal any personal information about yourself or any one else, including photographs of yourself, the name and address of your school, your telephone number, your full name, home address, postal address or email address to the online Tate Community.

 (vi) If you breach these community rules: